christine-phunt/Book-app/nodejs-api-server/readme.md

 ## Further reading

 - Check out how to use this api server as an upstream source for an NginX reverse proxy
-- Check out how to run this in the context of Docker